Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Introduction

-While wildfire smoke often exposes people to a cocktail of harmful air pollutants, the evidence to date points to PM$_{2.5}$ as the pollutant of greatest concern for human health.
+While wildfire smoke often exposes people to a large collection of harmful air pollutants (including inorganic gases such as carbon monoxide, ozone, and NO$_X$; hydrocarbons, and more\cite{naeher_2007}), the evidence to date points to PM$_{2.5}$ as the pollutant of greatest concern for human health.
 Accordingly, epidemiologic studies evaluating the health impacts of wildfire smoke most commonly rely on estimates of ambient PM$_{2.5}$ concentrations for exposure assessment.
 Ground measurements of PM$_{2.5}$ from federal reference method (FRM) or federal equivalence method (FEM) monitors, used primarily for regulation of air pollution from point and mobile sources, are considered the gold standard for measuring PM$_{2.5}$ concentrations.
 However, due to spatial and temporal sparsity in these monitor observations, models which estimate continuous surfaces of PM$_{2.5}$ that can be easily integrated into epidemiologic analyses are commonly utilized.
 A variety of modeling approaches are used for exposure estimation, including geostatistical interpolation \cite{lassman_2017} and machine learning algorithms, which can incorporate diverse information sources including remotely-sensed data products, chemical transport model output, land cover/usage variables characterizing human activity, and measurements from lower-cost and -accuracy monitors/sensors \cite{Reid_data, bi_LCS-ML_2020, Di_paper, reid_ML_2015}.
 Numerous model-based high-resolution PM$_{2.5}$ products exist and are used widely in air pollution (including wildfire smoke) epidemiology \cite{chen_2021, reid_maestas_2019, di_2017}.